scottrsm/DNNS.jl/README.md

     Specifically, the `fit` function loops through each parameter, computes the associated partial derivative, and uses that as the gradient to "descend" a small amount.

+A Jupyter notebook is also provided demonstrating the DNNS module.
+It creates a simple network to fit a noisy straight line.